bapturp/toolsandco/README.md

 ### Seed the database

-To get some data shown on the app, you can use the following command:
+Default data can be seed in the database with the following command.

 ```sh
 npm run seed